radumarias/xorio/README.md

 [in-mem-fs](https://github.com/radumarias/in-mem-fs)

-A very basic implementation of an in-mem filesystem in Rust exposed with FUSE on Linux
+A very basic implementation of an in-mem filesystem in Rust exposed with FUSE on Linux.

 <hr />